apache/flink/docs/libs/gelly_guide.md

 Vertex-centric Iterations
 -----------

 Gelly wraps Flink's [Spargel API](spargel_guide.html) to provide methods for vertex-centric iterations.
 Like in Spargel, the user only needs to implement two functions: a `VertexUpdateFunction`, which defines how a vertex will update its value based on the received messages and a `MessagingFunction`, which allows a vertex to send out messages for the next superstep.
 These functions and the maximum number of iterations to run are given as parameters to Gelly's `runVertexCentricIteration`.
 This method will execute the vertex-centric iteration on the input Graph and return a new Graph, with updated vertex values:

+A vertex-centric iteration can be extended with information such as the total number of vertices, the in degree and out degree.
+Additionally, the  neighborhood type (in/out/all) over which to run the vertex-centric iteration can be specified.
+By default, the updates from the in-neighbors are used to modify the current vertex's state and messages are sent to out-neighbors.

 {% highlight java %}
 Graph<Long, Double, Double> graph = ...